mjmenger/learning-week/labs/terraform/provision_bigip/setup.md

 2. Click Terminal
 3. Click New Terminal

-Note: when pasting the commands into the web-based VS Code you may be prompted to allow the web app access to your clipboard.
+Note: When pasting the commands into the web-based VS Code, you may be prompted to allow the web app access to your clipboard.

 ## Install AWS CLI
 Run the following commands in your VS Code terminal: